What is LIBOR and why is it important?

 What is SONIA?

-SONIA measures the rate paid by banks on unsecured overnight funds.
-In April 2017, the Sterling Working Group recommended SONIA as the preferred sterling RFR citing a number of reasons:
+SONIA measures the rate paid by banks on unsecured overnight funding.
+In April 2017, the Sterling Working Group recommended SONIA as the preferred Sterling RFR citing a number of reasons:

-- SONIA has the capability to evolve over time so is robust to changes in its underlying markets.
+- SONIA has the capability to evolve over time and is designed to be robust to changes in its underlying markets.

-- SONIA tends to be predictable and tracks Bank Rate very closely.
+- Experience shows SONIA tends to be predictable and tracks Bank Rate very closely.